About

 *BeeGees: Stayin’ Alive in Chained BFT

-Neil Giridharan, Florian Suri-Payer, Matthew Ding, Heidi Howard, Ittai Abraham, and Natacha Crooks.
-ACM Symposium on Principles of Distributed Computing (PODC 2023).
+Neil Giridharan, Florian Suri-Payer, Matthew Ding, Heidi Howard, Ittai Abraham, and Natacha Crooks

 Teaching Assistant